fecgov/fec-testing/Testing-Scripts/Test-Script-12-01-2016.md

 So, the first question I have is:

 - You mentioned earlier you were trying to [do something specific] the last time you visited the FEC website.
-How, if at all, would you go about doing that same thing with what you see here?
-Please remember to think out loud as you proceed.
+Please try to complete that same task and remember to think out loud as much as possible.

-- Toward the top of the page, there are three columns containing little images and some text.
-What purpose do you think these items serve?
-    - [if not already addressed] How, if at all, do you think you can interact with them?
-(What do you think they do?)
-        - Feel free to test them.
-What do you think of the result?

-- How, if at all, do you think this page could help you to explore the FEC's campaign finance data?
+- Let's scroll back to the top for the next scenario.
+You know that the FEC collects detailed information about how presidential campaigns are funded.
+You came to the FEC's website because you want to find out which organizations gave money to Hillary Clinton.
+What would you do?
+Remember that you are welcome to click and scroll as you normally would, but please think out loud.
-    - Let's take a more detailed look at the financial data section.
-What, if anything, are these blue boxes doing for you?
+    - [if not already addressed] Let's take a more detailed look at the financial data section.
+Would anything here help you complete your task?
-    - What kind of action can you take with each blue box?
-        - Let's test out the actions and see if the results are what you expected.
-    - What do you think of the information that appears outside of the blue boxes?
-        - Try clicking the links there.
-Is this what you expected to see?
+    - What would you do if you wanted to know who a specific person--for example, your boss or your sister--is contributing money to?
+    - Before we move on, let's take a look at some of the other things you can do in this section.
+For [this thing we haven't yet discussed], what do you expect would happen if you click the link?

 - Let's scroll back up to the top.
-Imagine that you work closely with the FEC, and so you like to keep track of what they're up to and what kind of activities are going on there.
-How, if at all, does this page help you do that?
+Imagine that you work closely with the FEC, and so you like to keep track of what they're up to.
+You're here to find and to read the latest news about the FEC.
+What would you do?
-    - [if not addressed] What do you think of the information in the "What's Happening" section?
+    - [if not addressed] Let's take a look at the information in the "What's Happening" section.
+Would any of this be helpful to you?
-    - What do you think will happen if you click on the different links in "what's happening"?
+    - [if not addressed] What do you think will happen if you click on the different links that you see in "what's happening"?
-      - Try clicking the links there.
-Is this what you expected to see?

-- Let's scroll back to the top, and I'll present you with a scenario.
-Imagine that you are part of a committee that is running a political campaign for a Senator.
-Your committee is doing all the stuff you need to do to run a campaign: you're making signs, printing flyers, and holding events.
-Of course, all of that stuff costs money, and you are responsible for filing reports to the FEC about the money the committee is spending.
-You don't know much about how to do this, so you came to the FEC website for help.
-Now that you're here, what would you do?
-I can repeat the scenario, if you'd like.
+- Let's scroll back to the top, and I'll present you with another scenario.
+Imagine that you work for a committee that is running a political campaign.
+All of the campaigning your team is doing is expensive, and you are responsible for filing reports to the FEC about the money your committee is spending.
+You don't know much about how to do that, so you came to the FEC website today looking for guidance.
+What would you do?
-    - What do you think of the "candidate and committee services" section?
+    - [if not yet addressed] Let's take a look at the information in the "candidate and committee services" section.
+Does the information in this section seem helpful?
-       - Do the links in this section seem helpful?
+        - [if not addressed] Do the red boxes that appear here seem useful?
-       - When you click them, what do you think of what you see?
-       - What do you think of the red boxes?

-- Let's scroll back to the top, and I'll give you another scenario.
-Imagine that you are still working for a Senator's campaign.
-You know that there are lots of complicated laws about how you can accept money from people and groups, and you don't want to accidentally do something illegal.
-If you came here to get more guidance about what is legal and what isn't, what would you do?
+- Let's scroll back up, and I will change the scenario a bit.
+Instead of working for a committee running a campaign, imagine that you are working for a corporation that wants to donate money to a specific candidate.
+You aren't sure where to begin, so you came to the FEC website.
+What would you do?

-    - What do you think of the "campaign finance law" section?
+- Okay, we'll scroll back up.
+Only two scenarios left!
+Imagine that you are working for a Senator who is currently campaigning for re-election.
+An organization has recently offered the Senator money to speak at an upcoming event, and you want to if it's legally okay for her to donate the payment to charity.
+What would you do to begin answering this question?
-    - Do the links in this section seem helpful?
+    - [if not yet addressed] Let's take a look at the information in the "candidate and committee services" section.
+Does the information in this section seem helpful?
-    - When you click them, what do you think of what you see?
-    - What do you think of the blue boxes?

 - Let's scroll back up for a final scenario.
 Imagine that you came to this website because you want to register to vote.
 What would you do?

-- Okay, we're finished with our scenarios.
-Toward the bottom of the page, there is a section about the Commissioners of the FEC.
-What do you think of this section?
+- Okay, we're finished with our scenarios, and I'd just like to draw your attention toward the bottom of the page.
+There is a section there about the Commissioners of the FEC.
+Is the information here of interest to you?
-    - Are you interested in clicking anything?
+    - Are you interested in clicking anything here?

-       - If so, what do you expect will happen?
+That's all I had for specific questions.
+Now we just have a few general questions before we wrap up.

 - Is there anything you would change about this design?

-   - If you had a magic wand and could make this page do anything you wanted, is there something special you would make it would do?

 - Does this homepage design help you to understand the kinds of things you can do on the FEC website?